chaoss/wg-value/metrics/Value-PopularityMetric.md

 Project popularity will be determined based on a number of factors:
 * Number of contributors
+* Contributions
+* Pull requests
 * Forks
 * Aggregation of online discussion
 * Factors from BOSS Index:
 	* Google score
 	* Job postings

-Using past successful projects as a baseline, differing weight values will be attributed to the factors of this metric to provide the most accurate portrait of project popularity.
+Using past successful projects as a baseline, differing weight values will be attributed to the factors of this metric to provide the most accurate portrait of project popularity, aka the popularity-value matrix.

-These projects would include: Kubernetes, Flutter, React, and Tensorflow among others.
+Some of the projects for this analysis would include: Kubernetes, Flutter, React, and Tensorflow among others.
 These projects seem to have been able to grow into modern technology solutions and proficiency in these applications will no doubt be seen as lucrative to potential employers.

 Augur currently tracks many different metrics that span periods of time.
 By visualizing the different factors listed above with these metrics over the period of time of their infancy to evolution you can correlate data points that support which factors will matter more than others as to the eventual adoption and potential success of a project.

-Once that corellation is obtained, you can apply the weighted factors to newer OSS projects to have a better look at which projects will be potentially influential in the coming months/years.
+Once that corellation is obtained, you can apply the weighted factors to newer OSS projects to have a better look at which projects will be potentially influential in the coming months/years, and pursue involvement in those that will provide the greatest opportunity for a living wage.

 ### Filters
 * Projects that have a TBD number upswing in forks of their repo